vivek-624/jq-action/README.md

-# JQ Action
+# Run jq

-This lets you run jq commands
+Run jq on your data and get result as output

 ## Inputs